My Research

 |

-I used nearshore marine sediments collected in the Santa Barbara Channel to investigate their potential to contribute nutrients to the overlying water column.
-We focused primarily on their contribution during warm, stratified conditions, when nutrients are in high demand by nearby giant kelp forests.
+SEDIMENTS AS A SOURCE OF NUTRIENTSI used nearshore marine sediments to investigate their potential to contribute nitrogen (N) to the overlying water column, during stratified conditions when N is in high demand by nearby giant kelp forests.
+Read more about our findings here.

 |